City Bike Faceoff

 Posted on 10 March 2018

-City bikes are not new to North America but they do seem to go in waves.
-People often forget that the bicycle was designed at the same time as the car, and for a short period - when people still lived close to work - the bicycle dominated as transportation.
-At the time, these bikes were built in North America for North Americans and for a time, they flourished.
-Since then, of course, the car has dominated, and there's good reason for that.
-After the industrial revolution, cities were polluted and the suburbs formed a dream of the country, even if these suburbs eventually piled upon each other in never ending sprawl.
-That dream is under serious challenge today.
+City bikes are not new to North America but in the past they seemed to appear and disappear as trends changed.
+Of course, the bicycle was designed at the same time as the car, and for a short period - when people still lived close to work - the bicycle dominated as transportation.
+Back then, city bikes were built in North America for North Americans and for a time, they sold like Ford Model T's.
+Since then, of course, the car has dominated, and - at least for a short time - there was good reason for that.
+After the industrial revolution, cities were polluted and the suburbs formed a vision of the country; except, of course these suburbs eventually piled upon each other in never ending sprawl.
+For good reason, this vision is under serious challenge today!

 DURABILITY FOR HIGH PROXIMITY LIVING